AliCW/emulator-rom-launchers--keyboard-consoles-/README.md

-# Emulator ROM Launchers for Keyboard Consoles
+# Emulator ROM Launchers for Keyboard Consoles Using Launchbox Front-End

 Launch scripts are to be used with Windows emulators using Launchbox (https://www.launchbox-app.com/) as a front end.
 I have had issues in regards to auto launching or booting into games themselves on certain platforms.
 This is dependent on a range of setup configuration issues, you might be able to correct this using the emulator settings, in some cases this is difficult or not possible.